aws-solutions-library-samples/guidance-for-maximum-data-availability-architecture-on-aws/README.md

 ## Cleanup
 ### Delete Stack
 To clean up environment, AWS resources can be deleted using CloudFormation - you can go to the CloudFormation stack and click `Delete`.
 This process shall fully cleanup all deployed and provisioned services.
 It's time to destroy the account too - remember, we created it only for the purpose of running this demo?
-Please follow this approach when you experiment with AWS Cloud Services - it's the best way to avoid unnecessary billing suprises.
+Please follow this approach when you experiment with AWS Cloud Services - it's the best way to avoid unnecessary billing surprises.

 ## Notices
 **Copyright Notice:**